quantide/qtraining/011-rbase-one-day/manual-pdf/output/index.md

 This manual was realized for a free R course which took place on Tuesday 13 December in Milan, organized by Microsoft in collaboaration with Quantide.
 For more info about the event, visit MilanoR blog (www.milanor.net/blog/my-first-date-with-r-free-live-class-in-milano) or Facebook Page (www.facebook.com/MilanoRcommunity).

-This manual is available also on a Github repository and you can download it here:

-www.github.com/quantide/your-first-date-with-r/archive/master.zip

 ## Acknowledgements